What Public Benefits are Available to Workers on Strike

 • The person does not draw strike pay, and

-• Provides a signed statement indicating the person is willing to return to work but does not want to cross the picket line for fear of injury, death, or trauma from harassment.
-DHS determines whether such a risk to the person’s physical or emotional well-being exists.
+• Provides a signed statement indicating the person is willing and ready to return to work but does not want to cross the picket line solely because of the risk of personal injury, death, or trauma from harassment.
+HHS service area manager will determine whether such a risk to the person’s physical or emotional well-being exists.

 Back to top